$2T bill stalled, Senate Dems seem ready to move on for now

-WASHINGTON (AP) — Democrats' vast social and environment package languished in Senate limbo Thursday as leaders' hopes for resolving holdout Sen. Joe Manchin's demands and considering the bill in this year's waning days seemed all but dead.
+WASHINGTON (AP) — Democrats' vast social and environment package was stuck in the Senate Thursday as leaders' hopes for an accord with holdout Sen. Joe Manchin and approval of their flagship domestic measure in the year's waning days seemed all but dead.

-After weeks of setting a Christmas goal for moving the 10-year, roughly $2 trillion package through the chamber, Majority Leader Chuck Schumer, D-N.Y., barely mentioned the legislation as the day's business began.
+After a closed-door lunch among Senate Democrats, Sen. Ben Cardin, D-Md., told reporters that a statement by President Joe Biden was expected shortly giving an update on “his conversations with Sen. Manchin and others.”

+Talks on the 10-year, roughly $2 trillion bill between Biden and Manchin, who wants to cut and reshape the measure, are said to have yielded little progress.
+Majority Leader Chuck Schumer, D-N.Y., had set Senate passage before Christmas as his goal, but disputes with Manchin and other Democrats remain and it's become unclear how they would move forward without decisive intervention by Biden.

 No. 2 Senate Democrat Richard Durbin of Illinois joked to reporters that Manchin “has been camped out in the Lincoln Bedroom and has his own parking space at the White House, he's been there so often" and said he “couldn’t ask for Joe Biden to do more” to try reaching agreement with Manchin.